murex/Dev-Interview-Preparation/README.md

 ## 1. Prepare for Your Recruitment Process

-We highly encourage you to go through the resources and materials shared on the following link before you apply to Murex.
+We highly encourage you to go through the resources and materials shared in the "_**Getting Yourself Ready**_" section before you apply to Murex.

-These resources will help you prepare for the different technical topics you will be assessed on when sitting for our technical test and when meeting with our experts.
+These resources will help you prepare for the different technical topics that you will be assessed on when sitting for our technical test and when meeting with our experts.

 ## 2. Online Application